 The light is dying.
 The crown remains.
 The innocent are consumed.
 A d20 action RPG where survival matters at every level, victory leaves marks, and choices are never free.

 A forest that remembers the people who died inside it.
 Paths shift to show travelers the final walks of the long dead.
+The trees are silent, watchful, older than they should be.
 Most never find the way out.

 Power has weight.
 Survival matters at every level.
 Victory leaves marks.
 Magic lingers.
 Failure doesn't end play—it reshapes it.
 Every system makes choices feel like they matter.